radicalappdev/Interactive-3D-Graphics-For-FileMaker/FMPlayground/README.md

 - style.css - the main css file - just a class for the canvas
 - main.js - This file will import Babylon JS and GUI, then create a scene.
 - main-tree-shaking.js - This alternative file does the same thing as main.js It is written to import for tree shaking.
 See build notes
+- ExampleWidgets (parent folder) is a FileMaker file with a few examples of how to use the widgets.

 ## Build Notes